What is this? Where am I?

-This repository and its contents are to be an advanced guide for anyone looking to create powerful macOS Virtual Machines that can handle being daily driven, used for powerful applications, and those who want to get the maximum possible performance out of their systems for hosting a macOS guest.
-The guide covers configuring a variety of QEMU machines for the entire Mac OS X / macOS Major Release versions list but it's main focus will always be supporting the latest macOS release until its eventual x86_64 death, whenever that is.
+This repository and its contents presented to you in the form of documentation and tools are to be an advanced guide and toolkit for anyone looking to create powerful OS X / macOS Virtual Machines that can handle being daily driven, used for graphical applications, and for those who want to get the maximum possible performance out of their OS X or macOS guest.
+The guide covers configuring a variety of QEMU Q35 machines for the entire Mac OS X / macOS Major Release Versions but its main focus will always be supporting the latest macOS release until its eventual x86_64 death, whenever that is.

 Who is this for?